Fusarium TR4 in banana: a soil and sanitation management overview

 - Inter-row covers: Arachis pintoi (perennial peanut) is ideal for banana because it tolerates partial shade, does not climb, and provides dense ground cover.
 Desmodium species are also effective.

 - Rotation covers: Crotalaria juncea (sunn hemp) is used as a pre-plant biofumigant cover crop.
-Its root exudates contain compounds that suppress Fusarium germination.
+Its root exudates contain compounds that may reduce Fusarium germination.

 - Avoid: Vigorous climbers like Mucuna bracteata in banana, as they will smother plants.